siihwanpark/siihwanpark.github.io/_pages/about.md

 I'm a Ph.D candidate at [Machine Learning and Intelligence Lab](https://mli.kaist.ac.kr/) (MLILab) in KAIST, advised by [Prof. Eunho Yang](https://scholar.google.com/citations?user=UWO1mloAAAAJ).

 **Generalization and Optimization in Deep Learning**\\

 My research focus encompasses a **fundamental understanding of the generalization and optimization of deep learning models through the lens of loss landscape**, alongside the advancement of learning algorithms based on this insight.
 I have conducted studies on the scale-invariance of sharpness in the loss landscape, widely recognized as a proxy for the generalization performance of deep learning models, and investigated the reasons behind the effective performance of sharpness-aware minimization from the perspectives of escaping local optima and convergence at asymmetric valleys.
-Recently, my research interest focus **extending and applying the fundamental findings to new architectural frameworks**, *e.g.* LoRA finetuning for LLMs.
+Recently, my research interest focus extending and applying the fundamental findings to new architectural frameworks, *e.g.* LoRA finetuning for LLMs.

 **Large Language Models**\\

 My primary research interest in large language models falls into two branches following: 1) **Light-weightening**.
 It aims at reducing the size of large language models or enhancing their inference speed.
 Currently, I'm working on sub 4-bit post-training quantization and speculative deconding.
 2) **Fine-tuning**.
 My recent research efforts have been dedicated to improving fine-tuning performance of quantized models.
 The research objective is to establish a quantization algorithm for large language models that can adapt in conjunction with the fine-tuning objective, moving beyond data-free or general corpus data-driven quantization.